Jule Romans has over 30 years of experience researching and writing on educational topics. She presently works in State Government.

 White roses can communicate several different meanings, depending upon the occasion, history, and context of the bouquet.
 White roses also have meanings that have evolved through religion, mythology, culture, and history.

-What Does It Mean if You Send a Single White Rosebud?
+When Should You Send a Single White Rosebud?

 A single white rosebud is used to symbolize the innocence of youth.